BuddyForms/BuddyForms-Moderation/readme.txt

 * Fixed some typos.
 * Removing not needed option to force the moderators.
 * Fixed the error of empty submit message for form submission.
+* Added the time to the post list to improve the user interface.

 = 1.4.4 - 11 Jan 2020 =
 * Change the visibility of the submit Action button to let 3rd party extensions take over.